IgorTodorovskiIBM/blog/_posts/2024-02-12-zoslib-library.md

 * **Data Conversion Utilities**: C APIs for EBCDIC to ASCII conversions and vice versa simplify the handling of different character encodings.
 * **Diagnostic Reporting**: ZOSLIB provides APIs for enhanced diagnostic reporting, aiding in troubleshooting.

 ZOSLIB was originally introduced as a library to aid in porting Node.js and its components to z/OS.
-It has since been open-sourced and is now used by over 100 open-source projects under the z/OS Open Tools organization.
+It has since been open-sourced and is now used by over 100 open-source projects under the zopen community organization.

 The ZOSLIB project is available on GitHub at [https://github.com/ibmruntimes/zoslib](https://github.com/ibmruntimes/zoslib).
 It is licensed under the Apache 2.0 license, which imposes few restrictions and facilitates modification and redistribution.